 Prior to joining Wolf Greenfield, Trevor was a Mechanical Engineering Intern at Atlas Devices in Cambridge, MA.
-Here, he designed and deployed a productivity management system to manage production of APA-5 Rope Ascenders, created and implemented a factory sensor mesh network system for data aggregation, and assembled, tested, and repaired equipment for use in maritime and other harsh environments.
+There, he designed and deployed a productivity management system to manage production of APA-5 Rope Ascenders, created and implemented a factory sensor mesh network system for data aggregation, and assembled, tested, and repaired equipment for use in maritime and other harsh environments.
 As an undergraduate at MIT, Trevor was a researcher in the MIT Stochastic Analysis and Nonlinear Dynamics Laboratory, where he developed a risk model of an oceangoing vessel to compute internal stresses and moments from ocean waves using a non-linear model with extreme events.